Shikkic/gitbar/README.md

 #### Suggestions, comments?

-Feel free to create an issue or reach out on the :speech_balloon: [bitbar slack](https://getbitbar.herokuapp.com/) @shikkic
+Feel free to create an issue or reach out on the :speech_balloon: [bitbar slack](https://getbitbar.herokuapp.com/) or twitter @shikkic